Jacob Wohl: Pete Buttigieg

 On April 22, 2019, Jack Burkman tweeted, "2020 is shaping up to be more exciting than 2016.
 Looking like it will be Trump vs. Mayor Pete!
 Get the popcorn ready!"
 A Medium post emerged on April 28, published under the name of a gay Republican college student, alleging that Pete Buttigieg had sexually assaulted him in February.
 At the time, Buttigieg was the mayor of South Bend, Indiana and a Democratic presidential candidate for 2020.
 David Wohl, Jacob's father, shared an article on Twitter about the post, published by far-right website Big League Politics.
-A Twitter account created just a month prior under the student's name also emerged.
+A Twitter account created a month prior under the student's name also emerged.
 The next day, The Daily Beast reported that Wohl and Jack Burkman had tried to convince several young Republican men to make false accusations of sexual assault against Buttigieg.
-One man attested that Wohl and Burkman had tried to convince him to falsely accuse Buttigieg of assaulting him when he was too drunk to consent.
+One man attested that Wohl and Burkman had tried to convince him to falsely accuse Buttigieg of sexually assaulting him when he was too drunk to consent.
 According to the anonymous source, Wohl and Burkman contacted him under the false identities "Bill" and "Matt Teller", but when they met in person the man recognized Wohl due to Wohl's Internet notoriety and decided to secretly record their conversation.
-He then provided the recording to The Daily Beast, which wrote that it corroborated the man's claims with the aid of an audio forensics analyst who determined that one man in the recording was "highly likely" to be Wohl.
-The source said that he did not agree at the time to participate in the scheme, and that Wohl phoned him shortly thereafter to suggest he recommend his friends who would.
+He then provided the recording to The Daily Beast, which wrote that it corroborated the man's claims, citing an audio forensics analyst who determined that one man in the recording was "highly likely" to be Wohl.
+The source said that he did not agree at the time to participate in the scheme, and that Wohl phoned him shortly after to ask he recommend friends who would.
 The phone number allegedly used by Wohl was discovered to have been listed on the website of "Potomac Intelligence Group", where the company described itself as a private intelligence firm and listed Matt Teller as an employee, along with a link to Teller's LinkedIn profile.
 Minutes after Wohl was contacted by The Daily Beast, the website and the LinkedIn page were taken down, and the phone number was disconnected.
 In addition to Potomac Intelligence, Wohl was later linked to at least four other fake intelligence firms.
-The student who was being impersonated on Medium and Twitter told The Daily Beast that Wohl and Burkman flew him to Washington, D.C. under the guise of speaking about politics from the perspective of a gay Republican, and that he was unaware they were trying to involve him in their scheme.
-He said they had created the Medium profile and a Twitter profile, claiming to be him without his permission.
+The student who was being impersonated on Medium and Twitter told The Daily Beast that Wohl and Burkman flew him to Washington, DC under the guise of speaking about politics from the perspective of a gay Republican, and that he was unaware they were trying to involve him in their scheme.
+He said they had created the Medium profile and a Twitter profile claiming to be him without his permission.